nater1067/nater1067.github.io/_posts/2018-01-02-recommended-tech-stack.markdown

 everything up for an easy deployment to AWS S3 which is covered under the infrastructure section below.

 While conceptually JSX might seem alien to a traditional web programmer, working with it becomes very intuitive after a few days of practice.
-React is a simple yet extremely powerful frontend view layer framework, perfect for the presentation layer of a website.
+React is a simple yet extremely powerful front-end view layer framework, perfect for the presentation layer of a website.
 A react component can be as simple as a pure function that takes a single props argument and returns JSX that describes the HTML markup to render.
 React is also blazingly fast, has a top notch community behind it with awesome tutorials everywhere, [and has a minified size of 34.8 kb gzipped as of version 16.0](https://reactjs.org/blog/2017/09/26/react-v16.0.html#reduced-file-size) which helps websites load faster, especially for ever-increasingly important mobile device users.

 P.S.
-I recommend performing proprietary business logic in your backend software, and using frontend projects for presentation only.
-This will help safeguard your intellectual property and make it easier to get away with using less rigid model and controller layers for the frontend like those offered by Angular.
+I recommend performing proprietary business logic in your back-end software, and using front-end projects for presentation only.
+This will help safeguard your intellectual property and make it easier to get away with using less rigid model and controller layers for the front-end like those offered by Angular.

 Also see: [Why I prefer React over Angular](/react/vs/angular/4,/why/is/awesome,/use/react,/angular,/overview/2018/01/05/2018-topics.html)

-<h3>Frontend Infrastructure</h3>
+<h3>Front-end Infrastructure</h3>
-I deploy frontend projects to AWS S3 and use Cloudfront as a CDN and for HTTPS.
+I deploy front-end projects to AWS S3 and use Cloudfront as a CDN and for HTTPS.
 AWS S3 is super cheap.
 Cloudfront caches assets stored in AWS S3, and delivers theme over HTTPS through its CDN.
 HTTPS is a necessity for modern websites, and an important factor in keeping your users safe on the web.
 This infrastructure is super cheap, fast and secure.

 See [Deploying a React App with AWS S3](https://www.youtube.com/watch?v=rVj3zc30-8E) and [HTTPS for an AWS S3 Static Website using Cloudfront](https://www.youtube.com/watch?v=_Jw6tHUp6js&t=82s) for video tutorials.

-<h3>Backend Programming</h3>
+<h3>Back-end Programming</h3>
-My backend stack varies on a case by case basis.
+My back-end stack varies on a case by case basis.
 A lot of the time I will write a dashboard / CRUD application using Symfony and, if necessary, interface with microservices written in NodeJS or Scala that handle processes requiring higher load.
 For most readers, I expect Symfony will be enough.
 Optionally add NodeJS or Scala as you see fit.
 I try to keep everything as stateless as possible so horizontal scaling can be applied in the future.

-I use [PHP & Symfony](http://symfony.com/at-a-glance) with [Doctrine](https://symfony.com/doc/current/doctrine.html) if I want to build a backend for an user-facing app with a lot of CRUD (Create, Read, Update, Delete).
+I use [PHP & Symfony](http://symfony.com/at-a-glance) with [Doctrine](https://symfony.com/doc/current/doctrine.html) if I want to build a back-end for an user-facing app with a lot of CRUD (Create, Read, Update, Delete).
 I find the Symfony ecosystem to be very rigid, well-documented and uniform - which makes it great for projects with more than one developer.
 The [Symfony Coding Standards](http://symfony.com/doc/current/contributing/code/standards.html#symfony-coding-standards-in-detail) are frankly